ethamck/musicporter/readme.md

 Outputs manifest based on input YouTube playlist ID or URL.
 One of the scripts with the least overhead.

 This is also the easiest way to write albums to a manifest file, as albums are regular YouTube playlists.
 [Beatbump](https://github.com/snuffyDev/Beatbump) or [Hyperpipe](https://codeberg.org/Hyperpipe/Hyperpipe) can be used to obtain album IDs without touching YouTube itself.
-Other regular frontends don't often find music easily.
+Other regular frontends (Invidious, Piped) don't often find music easily.

 ### `deezer.sh`